sourcerer1supreme/RACCP-website/README.md

 # RACCP-website

-This is a draft for the RACCP website.
+This is an initial draft for the RACCP website.